 The book is entitled “Prayers of Honoring”, written by Pixie Lighthorse.
 I love nature and since I started practicing yoga I am becoming more sensitive to everything that connects me to nature.
 And this is exactly what this book is about.
 But that’s only a small part of it.
 More so, it’s an invitation to see things differently; it opens a door of our mind and our heart to inner wisdom through gratitude.
 You will find in these texts (or prayers, or poems whatever you prefer to call them) a lot of inspiration or maybe just some beauty.

-Please share what you think of these books, I would love to hear from you.
+Please share what you think of this book, I would love to hear from you.

 - It’s Chinese New Year to day, so let’s have a Eastern spirit and let me introduce you “The Tao of Pooh” by Benjamin Hoff.
 I saw this book on the shelves of the shop for a while before I decided to give it a go.
 I have to admit I …Read More »